kheast/md-demo/job_tableau_export.md

 Specification" section.

-Due to formatting constraints, the value for `"query"` above is shown below on multiple lines; in the actual configuration, it would be a single line:
+Due to formatting constraints, the value for `"query"` above is shown below on multiple lines; in the actual configuration, it would be a single line.

 ```
 SELECT
 UNION ALL
 SELECT
 FROM
 ```